 Christian Gottfried Ehrenberg studied theology at the University of Leipzig.
 Later on, he continued his education in Berlin to study medicine and natural sciences.
 Ehrenberg also befriended the famous explorer Alexander von Humboldt.
 In 1818, Ehrenberg completed his doctoral dissertation on fungi, Sylvae mycologicae Berolinenses.

-At the University of Berlin, Christian Gottfried Ehrenberg was appointed professor of medicine and two years later, in 1829, he accompanied Humboldt through eastern Russia to the Chinese frontier.
-Ehrenberg started to focus his studies on microscopic organisms, which back then then had not been systematically studied.
+At the University of Berlin, Christian Gottfried Ehrenberg was appointed professor of medicine and two years later, In 1829 he accompanied Alexander von Humboldt and Gustav Rose on an expedition through Russia to the Urals and through Siberia to the Altai, where they advanced to the Chinese border.
+After returning from this expedition, Ehrenberg concentrated on microorganisms that had not yet been systematically researched.
 Ehrenberg proceded to examine watersamples, soil, sediment, blowing dust and rock and he described thousands of new species.
 For instance, he described flagellates such as Euglena, ciliates such as Paramecium aurelia and Paramecium caudatum, and many fossils, in nearly 400 scientific publications.

 Christian Gottfried Ehrenberg died in 1876 and his collections of microscopic organisms were deposited in the Museum für Naturkunde at the University of Berlin.
 It includes around 40,000 microscope preparations, 5,000 raw samples, 3,000 pencil and ink drawings, and nearly 1,000 letters of correspondence.
 During his lifetime, Ehrenberg was a member of the Royal Swedish Academy of Sciences, a foreign member of the Royal Society of London, and a Foreign Honorary Member of the American Academy of Arts and Sciences.
 He further won the Wollaston Medal, the highest award granted by the Geological Society of London as well as the Leeuwenhoek Medal in 1877.